phluid61/internet-drafts/file-scheme/draft.md

 can be dereferenced to directly access the file.

 The file URI scheme is not coupled with a specific protocol.
-As such, there is no well-defined set of methods that can be performed on file URIs, nor a media type associated with them.
+As such, there is no well-defined set of operations that can be performed on file URIs, nor a media type associated with them.

 This document defines a syntax that is compatible with most extant